Temporal Upsampling of Depth Maps Using a Hybrid Camera: Abstract

 \section{Abstract}

-In recent years consumer-level depth sensors have been adopted in various applications.
-However, they often produce depth maps at a not very fast frame rate (around 30 frames per second), preventing them from being used for applications like digitizing human performance involving fast motion.
-On the other hand there are available low-cost faster-rate video cameras.
-This motivates us to develop a hybrid camera that consists of a high-rate video camera and a low-rate depth camera, and to allow temporal interpolation of depth maps with the help of auxiliary color images.
-To achieve this we develop a novel algorithm that reconstructs intermediate depth frames and estimates scene flow simultaneously.
-We have tested our algorithm on various examples involving fast, non-rigid motions of single or multiple objects.
-Our experiments show that our scene flow estimation method is more precise than purely tracking based method and the state-of-the-art techniques.
+In recent years, consumer-level depth cameras have been adopted for various applications.
+However, they often produce depth maps at only a moderately high frame rate (approximately 30 frames per second), preventing them from being used for applications such as digitizing human performance involving fast motion.
+On the other hand, low-cost, high-frame-rate video cameras are available.
+This motivates us to develop a hybrid camera that consists of a high-frame-rate video camera and a low-frame-rate depth camera and to allow temporal interpolation of depth maps with the help of auxiliary color images.
+To achieve this, we develop a novel algorithm that reconstructs intermediate depth maps and estimates scene flow simultaneously.
+We test our algorithm on various examples involving fast, non-rigid motions of single or multiple objects.
+Our experiments show that our scene flow estimation method is more precise than a tracking-based method and the state-of-the-art techniques.

 }

 \IEEEraisesectionheading{